Updated – 16/12/2021 – NFS v4.1 Higher performance and reserved instance pricing, please check the following section for more details.

 NFS is a 36-years old filesystem but still extremely popular file system, even in this time and age of Cloud-Native-Everything.
 NFS is simple, reliable, and extremely useful when you need an RWX (ReadWriteExecute) filesystem for your applications.

-In September 2020, Microsoft announced Azure Files support for NFS v4.1 protocol in public preview.
+In November 2021, Microsoft announced Azure Files support for the NFS v4.1 protocol in general availability (GA).
 NFS share can be seamlessly mounted on virtual machines, virtual machine scale sets, or containers, including container orchestration engines such as Kubernetes (K8S).
 NFS can also be used in PaaS services like the HPC cycle cloud.

 There are a lot of advantages of using the NFS file system such as: